The Candidate (2008 film): Plot

 Afraid for Camilla's life, Jonas rushes to the summer house where she is residing.
 There he finds her bound to a chair with a black sack over her head.
 Before he can free her, the two masked men arrive on the vicinity, threatening to kill Camilla if Jonas doesn't hand over the money.
 In the subsequent struggle he manages to shoot them both with their own weapons, but only after Camilla has been killed.

 However, taking the sack off the woman's head face reveals she is not Jonas' fiancée, but the call girl.
 The two men turn out to be the policemen who interfered in his chasing her.
 Martin Schiller arrives on the scene, having been called by a worried Camilla, who is safe at home.
 He offers Jonas to clean up the mess and urges him to go home.

 Jonas does so, but, after a talk with Camilla, makes up his mind to turn himself in.
 The next day he goes to Martin's house to inform the man of his decision.
 Just as he is about to ring the bell, a Great Dane shows itself.
 It is the dog of the man who took off with Jonas' 5 million krone.
 He follows it to a shed in Martin's yard.
 In it he discovers not only the two so-called policemen and the call girl - the three of them very much alive - but also the walls to be covered with detailed planning for a large scam: the one he has been led through in the last past days.
 What's more, among the items in the room he notices his father's old cell phone.

 Infuriated, Jonas grabs the phone and a gun and runs back to Martin's house, just in time to see the man drive off in his car.
 After a bumper to bumper race, in which he tries to push Martin off the road, Jonas faces him.
 At gunpoint Martin confesses to the murder on Jonas' father.
-When the concealed evidence turned up in court again, he feared retribution by Kiehlert accociates.
+When the concealed evidence turned up in court again, he feared retribution by Kiehlert associates.
 Martin holds that he has done no more than Jonas has done in the past few days: concealing evidence of a crime and killing in order to protect himself.
 He then offers Jonas a dream position at his law firm.
 Grudgingly Jonas accepts.

 In the last scene Jonas is seen signing his new contract in the presence of Martin and the director of the law firm.
 Jonas thanks Martin and plays a recording which he has taped on his father's phone.
 It is Martin's confession of the murder.